-Leber congenital amaurosis is an eye disorder that primarily affects the retina, which is the specialized tissue at the back of the eye that detects light and color.
-People with this disorder typically have severe visual impairment beginning in infancy.
-The visual impairment tends to be stable, although it may worsen very slowly over time.
+Leber congenital amaurosis, also known as LCA, is an eye disorder that is present from birth (congenital).
+This condition primarily affects the retina, which is the specialized tissue at the back of the eye that detects light and color.
+People with this disorder typically have severe visual impairment beginning at birth or shortly afterward.
+The visual impairment tends to be severe and may worsen over time.

 A specific behavior called Franceschetti's oculo-digital sign is characteristic of Leber congenital amaurosis.
-This sign consists of poking, pressing, and rubbing the eyes with a knuckle or finger.
-Researchers suspect that this behavior may contribute to deep-set eyes and keratoconus in affected children.
+This sign consists of affected individuals poking, pressing, and rubbing their eyes with a knuckle or finger.
+Poking their eyes often results in the sensation of flashes of light called phosphenes.
+Researchers suspect that this behavior may contribute to deep-set eyes in affected children.

-At least 13 types of Leber congenital amaurosis have been described.
+At least 20 genetic types of Leber congenital amaurosis have been described.
 The types are distinguished by their genetic cause, patterns of vision loss, and related eye abnormalities.

 Leber congenital amaurosis occurs in 2 to 3 per 100,000 newborns.
 It is one of the most common causes of blindness in children.

-Mutations in any of the genes associated with Leber congenital amaurosis disrupt the development and function of the retina, resulting in early vision loss.
-Mutations in the CEP290, CRB1, GUCY2D, and RPE65 genes are the most common causes of the disorder, while mutations in the other genes generally account for a smaller percentage of cases.
-In about 30 percent of all people with Leber congenital amaurosis, the cause of the disorder is unknown.
+Variants in any of the genes associated with Leber congenital amaurosis disrupt the development and function of the retina, resulting in early vision loss.
+Variants in the CEP290, CRB1, GUCY2D, and RPE65 genes are the most common causes of Leber congenital amaurosis, while variants in the other genes generally account for a smaller percentage of cases.
+In about 30 percent of all people with Leber congenital amaurosis, the cause of the disorder is unknown, though research is ongoing.

 Leber congenital amaurosis usually has an autosomal recessive pattern of inheritance.
-Autosomal recessive inheritance means both copies of the gene in each cell have mutations.
-The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
+Autosomal recessive inheritance means both copies of the gene in each cell have variants.
+The parents of an individual with an autosomal recessive condition each carry only one copy of the altered gene, and therefore they typically do not show any signs and symptoms of the disease.

 Other Names for This Condition